-In Section 2, we present the proofs of Theorems 1, 2, and 3, based on an explicit construction of systems of axis-parallel rectangles, described in [PaT10].
-Section 3 contains a similar proof of Theorem 4, based on randomized construction from Chen et al. [ChPS09].
-In the final section, we make some concluding remarks and mention some open problems.
+In Section 2, we present the proofs of Theorems 1, 2, and 3.
+Section 3 contains the proof of Theorem 4.
+In the final section, we make some concluding remarks and mention open problems.

 2 Boxes and half-spaces-Proofs of Theorems 1-3